Neoga, Illinois: 2020 census

+Income and poverty

 The median income for a household in the city was $50,694, and the median income for a family was $82,813.
 Males had a median income of $44,881 versus $26,719 for females.
 The per capita income for the city was $23,353.
 About 9.5% of families and 12.1% of the population were below the poverty line, including 8.6% of those under age 18 and 18.9% of those age 65 or over.

 Government

 The Neoga City Council, composed of four councilmen and the mayor, serve as the administrative authority for the Neoga municipal government.

 The City of Neoga employs 3 full-time police officers and multiple part-time police officers.
 Neoga is afforded fire protection services through the volunteer efforts of the Neoga Fire Protection District.
 The city is currently classified with a fire insurance rating of 6.

 Emergency medical care is available 24 hours a day through Sarah Bush Lincoln Health Center located 15 miles northeast or through St. Anthony Memorial Hospital located 14 miles south of Neoga.
 The city's medical needs are also served through the Sarah Bush Neoga Medical Center, which provides modern medical diagnostic testing and routine medical care for city residents.
 Emergency medical ambulance transportation is provided through the fire district.